aggregat4/dendriform/JOURNAL.md

 TODO: investigate failing of first concurrent test.
 It looks like events are not being synced over.

   -> concretely add debug output to trace the path back

+# 2022-05-06

+There is a big caching + async problem: we have a cache of the parent-child structure inside of idb-treestorage.
+This cache speeds up two checks: whether a node is known at all and getting the children of a node.

+The problem is that querying and updating the cache is interleaved with a bunch of Indexeddb async operations.
+This means that client side DOM operations are being triggered at a good clip, and some of those operations will be scheduled async for certain portions of their operations (like say storing a new node) and newer operations that assume these nodes exist will query the cache for them and find that they do not yet exist.

+We could solve this (perhaps) in two ways:
+- Either insert a queue and make sure all actions and commands are executed sequentially.
+This would severly reduce throughput I think.
+- Remove the cache and do everything directly on indexeddb.
+This would slowdown two calls (isNodeKnown and getChildIds) but if we assume that indexeddb serializes updates, we would be consistent again.
+Since these queries are happening async anyway, the performance hint may not be noticeable by the client.

+I would tend to the latter.
+The only worry I is the loadTreeRecursive call in repository-logandtreestorage where we do use the getChildIds to retrieve a tree with some performance.
+On the other hand this call is doing individual node loads anyway, perhaps we can use an index and get all the children of a node in bulk and even gain performance?

+TODO: disable cache, go directly to indexeddb and see how performant we could implement the getChildIds cache